snapsera/vortexradar/README.md

 - **Radio** — NWR and scanner streams.
 - **Drawing** — Freehand annotation on the map.
 - **Screenshots** — Save any region of the map.
-- **7-Day Forecast** — City/state/zip search, current conditions, hourly out to 72h, day-by-day text forecasts, favorites, recent history.
+- **7-Day Forecast** — City/state/zip, current conditions, hourly out to 72h, day-by-day text forecasts.
-- **Timezones** — Toggle between local time and radar site time.

 ## Project layout